vkola-lab/peds2019/README.md

 >> Indicate whether the input sequences share equal length.
 It can be set `False` without any issue in all circumstances, but when the sequence lengths are assured to be the same, setting it `True` will help speed up the computation significantly.

 #### `ablstm.ModelLSTM.fit()`
-> Fit the model via the given training and validation data.
+> Fit the model using the given training and validation data.

 Parameters: